Tag

 Pixlr reproduces an authentic Photoshop layout and interface, all in a tidy, web-based app (or grab the Windows app for desktop).
 Or, rather, two apps: Pixlr X and Pixlr E, which is kind of confusing at first.
 I think they could easily combine them into one app, but it seems like Pixlr E is meant to be the “more complex photo editor” and Pixlr X the “beginner-friendly” option.

 Pixlr E looks like Photoshop.
 You’ve got all the familiar tools along the left side and menu options up top.
 The Layers panel will also look familiar to Photoshop users.
-Layers work exceptionally well in Pixlr, including all the same blending modes and opacity settings as PS—even Soft Light.
+Layers exceptionally well in Pixlr, including all the same blending modes and opacity settings as PS—even Soft Light.

 Pixlr X is where things get a little spicier with their latest generative AI update: you can now create artwork with text-to-image prompts.
 It’s great for those new to AI prompting, as you can use the easy button menu on the right to refine the style, size, and more of your generated image.
 On the free plan, you get five images per day.